 If those documents say you blamed others, took shortcuts, or failed to prepare, then you’ve already told the government who you are.
 That message carries more weight than any apology you make later on.

-Hugo Mejia didn’t start off with a perfect plan—but he learned quickly.
+Hugo Mejia, who is featured in our article, didn’t start off with a perfect plan—but he learned quickly.

-He stopped relying on his attorney to carry the message and realized everyone—the judge, prosecutor, probation officer, BOP—would be looking at the same file.
-He made sure that file told a clear, consistent story.
+He stopped relying on others to carry the message and realized everyone—the judge, prosecutor, probation officer, BOP—would be looking at the same file.
+He made sure that the file told a clear, consistent story that grew daily, weekly, monthly.

 He started early.
 Months before sentencing, Hugo was writing about what he did, documenting how he was making amends, and showing—day by day—that he was taking the responsibility himself.
 No ghostwritten letters.
 No last-minute scramble.
 Just a steady record the judge could trust.

 He was facing up to 71 months—but got 36.
 Not because the judge went easy on him, but because the judge had more than just the charges in front of them.
-Probation’s report detailed what Hugo had been doing for months—repaying victims, finishing programs, and staying consistent.
+Probation’s report detailed what Hugo had been doing for months—repaying victims, finishing programs, and volunteering with Prison Professors.
 That gave the judge a reason to lower his sentence.
 Without it, he likely would have served much longer.

 If you’re reading this and haven’t been sentenced yet, you’re in a position that many others wish they could go back to.
 Don’t waste it.